EdJoPaTo/website-stalker-example/com/hetzner/storage-object-storage.md

 * **How is the base price billed?**

-  The base price is billed hourly at € 0.0081 / $ 0.0096 per hour (capped at € 4.99 € / $ 5.99 per month).
+  The base price is billed hourly at  (capped at  per month).
 You are billed for each hour that you have at least one active Bucket, even if it’s empty.

 * **What traffic is free of charge?**